Seven Sports Conditioning Tips from the Professionals

 Alex Hepgurn provides some conditioning tips to help athletes stay in shape.

 You might wonder how professional athletes are in such good shape.
 Well, to start with, it is their job.
 They are paid to train all day and have the best equipment and facilities to help them do so.
-But some of the methods and techniques they use can be good advice for anyone.
-So if you want to train better and get some of the best conditioning tips from the pros, check out this article.
-Some of these methods you might have thought of before, others might be a bit out of the ordinary.
+However, some methods and techniques they use can be good advice for anyone.
+So, if you want to train better and get some of the best conditioning tips from the pros, check out this article.
+You might have thought of some of these methods before; others might be out of the ordinary.
 You have to ask yourself how much you want to achieve your goals.

 These tips might not be for everyone, but some pro athletes would highly recommend any of them.
-While you might not be getting paid to train all day, you might not have the same equipment, facilities, or chef.
+While you might not get paid to train all day, you might not have the same equipment, facilities, or chef.
 Anyone can do many of these.

 Remember, always consult a professional before changing your workout or diet.
-Make sure you are in a healthy enough state to do so and still be careful.
-Safety first.
+Make sure you are in a healthy enough state to do so, and be careful.

 Taking ice baths